º Tibetan New Year (Losar) º

 In the Tibetan language, Losar means New Year.
 In Nepal, Losar is celebrated on different months by different communities.
 Sonam Losar was celebrated last month primarily by the Tamang and Hyolmo people; Gyalpo Losar will be celebrated on February 10th, 2024, primarily by the Tibetan, Sherpa, and other high Himalayan people.

-In the days leading up to Losar, the monks at Ka-Nying Shedrub Ling monastery perform the Vajrakilaya (Gutor) Pūjā and also the Losar Sangchöd (Fragrant Smoke) Pūjā in order to dispel negative energy, harmful influences, bad luck, and adverse circumstances associated with the preceding year and to usher in good fortune, prosperity, blessings, good health, and excellent conditions for the New Year.
-In the early morning at the monastery on the first day of Losar (February 10th), the monks perform prayers of auspiciousness for Dragon Wood Male Year 2151.
+In the days leading up to Losar, the monks at Ka-Nying Shedrub Ling monastery and the nuns at Nagi Nunnery perform the Vajrakilaya Pūjā and also the Losar Sangchöd (Fragrant Smoke) Pūjā in order to dispel negative energy, harmful influences, bad luck, and adverse circumstances associated with the preceding year and to usher in good fortune, prosperity, blessings, good health, and excellent conditions for the New Year.
+In the early morning at the monastery and at the nunnery on the first day of Losar (February 10th, 2024), the monks and nuns perform prayers of auspiciousness for Wood Male Dragon Year 2151.

 In preparation for the New Year, everyone thoroughly cleans their living quarters, and themselves, and decorates their altars with offerings and auspicious items.
 Debts are settled, quarrels are resolved, new clothes are acquired, and special foods such as khapse (twisted fried dough) are made.